 If you want to do that, one method some investors use is to compare each fund to its 200 day moving average.
 If the current price is above that line, it might be OK to invest.
 But if the fund is below that line, you might not buy it even if it qualifies because of its relative total score.

-One way to use this market filter is to use a free charting service to plot the current price vs the 200 day moving average (or any other average you decide to use).
-One site I love for these jobs is BigCharts.com.
+What we are talking about here is using a market filter and you can do that by using a free charting service to plot the current price vs the 200 day moving average (or any other average you decide to use).
+One site that makes doing this simple is BigCharts.com.
 Let’s look there to see how this works.

 First I go to the site and I input the symbol I am checking – making sure to select “Advanced Chart”.